Skip to content

 What are the symptoms of postpartum?

-Postpartum is a time of great upheaval, which each of us experiences in our own way.
-Here, however, are some of the most common symptoms.
+Postpartum is a period of great upheaval, which each of us experiences in our own way.
+Here, however, are its most frequent symptoms.

-Childbirth is a significant challenge for our bodies, which will need time to readjust.
-This transition phase is reflected in several physical symptoms, such as:
+Childbirth remains a significant ordeal for our bodies, which will need time to readjust.
+This transition phase is characterized by several physical symptoms, such as:

-• Lochia: This postpartum bleeding can last 4 to 6 weeks and varies in intensity.
-It is heavier in the first few days, then gradually decreases.
+• Lochia: these postpartum bleedings can last 4 to 6 weeks and vary in intensity.
+They are heavier in the first few days, then gradually decrease.

-• Uterine contractions : these are painful contractions that allow the uterus to return to its original size.
+• Uterine afterpains: these are painful contractions that help the uterus return to its original size.

-• Pain (perineum and scars) : After a vaginal birth, you may also experience pain in the perineum.
-This is very common, especially in cases of tearing or an episiotomy.
-If you had a cesarean section, your scar may feel a little tight for several weeks.
+• Pain (perineum and scars) : after a vaginal delivery, you may also feel pain in the perineum.
+This is very common, especially in case of tearing or episiotomy.
+If you had a C-section, your scar may pull a little for several weeks.

-• Intense fatigue : Between physical recovery and nights interrupted by the baby's awakenings, exhaustion is commonplace in the postpartum period.
+• Intense fatigue: between physical recovery and interrupted nights due to baby's awakenings, exhaustion is common in postpartum.

-• Milk supply and breast pain : Breast milk production can cause breast engorgement.
-And with that, painful tenderness (especially at the beginning of breastfeeding).
+• Breast engorgement and breast pain: breast milk production can cause breast engorgement.
+And with that, painful tension (especially at the beginning of breastfeeding).

-• Digestive and urinary problems : constipation, hemorrhoids, urinary leaks or a feeling of heaviness in the pelvic floor... nothing very glamorous, but all these symptoms are very common postpartum.
+• Digestive and urinary problems: constipation, hemorrhoids, urinary leaks or a feeling of heaviness in the pelvic floor… nothing glamorous, but all these symptoms are very common in postpartum.

-Are you losing a lot of hair since giving birth?
+Are you losing a lot of hair since you gave birth?
 It's normal!
-We explain why in our article on postpartum hair loss .
+We explain why in our article on postpartum hair loss.

-• Irritability and mood swings : Your hormones are running wild.
-So, inevitably, you may experience heightened sensitivity.
-This can lead to recurring crying and a feeling of emotional exhaustion.
+• Irritability and mood swings: your hormones are raging.
+So, naturally, you might feel an exacerbated sensitivity.
+With, as a result, recurrent crying and a feeling of emotional exhaustion.

-• Sleep disturbances : Even aside from the baby waking up at night, some women may suffer from insomnia due to stress and hormonal changes.
+• Sleep disturbances: even outside of baby's nighttime awakenings, some women may suffer from insomnia due to stress and hormonal changes.

-• Feelings of loneliness : Despite the euphoria of childbirth, many mothers experience a sense of isolation, especially if they have little family or social support.
+• Feeling of loneliness: despite the euphoria of birth, many mothers experience a feeling of isolation, especially if they have little family or social support.

-• Lack of self-confidence : Faced with social injunctions and the pressure to “do well,” many women have serious doubts about their maternal abilities.
+• Lack of self-confidence: faced with social injunctions and the pressure to "do well," many women greatly doubt their maternal abilities.

 Baby blues and postpartum depression

-Did you know that around 80% of new mothers experience a sense of sadness in the first days of their child's life?
+Did you know that about 80% of new mothers experience a feeling of sadness in the first few days of their child's life?
 This is called the baby blues, and it's completely normal.
-This episode, which occurs within 3 to 10 days after delivery, manifests itself through:
+This episode, which occurs within 3 to 10 days after childbirth, manifests as:

 • uncontrollable crying;